joost-morsink/FF-admin-module/doc/arch/overview.md

 # Overview

-The solution architecture consists of an online and an offline system.
+The solution architecture consists of an online (website) and an offline (admin module) system.
 A physical actor, called the _administrator_, has access to both systems and can use them to synchronize data between these systems.
+This synchronization is manual, and the administrator is responsible for the execution of the synchronization.

 ![Overview](./images/overview.svg)